lee-hodg/supply-chain/README.md

   }
 ```

-for this reason it should be the same address you use in Metamask for testing.
+for this reason it should be the same address you use in Metamask for testing
+(the first in the ganache-cli output...import the private key to metamask)

 ## Built With